-Our participatory arts programs fulfill the BFS mission!
+Our participatory arts programs fulfill the BFS nonprofit mission!

-First Friday Music & Dance Programs ~ Monthly in-person programs, celebrating the positive impacts of gathering together for participatory music (and eventually, participatory dance.)
-Please see our Public Health Policy for in-person programming in 2022 (here).
+First Friday Music & Dance Programs ~ Celebrating the positive impacts of gathering together for participatory music and dance.
+Details on the calendar.
+BFS contra dances use the role terms lark and robin.
+Please read our Public Health Policy.

 School Residencies ~ Participatory music and dance programs to build community among students, staff, and families in preK-12 schools.
-Details and resources here, on the Residencies tab.
+Details and some resources on the School Residencies page.

 - Community-building music/dance/movement for older adults, including a collaboration with Hospice Volunteers of Waldo County and BCTV2 for “Sing Along and Tap Your Toes” ~ outdoor concerts and videos.
 More here, on the Older Adults tab.